digplan/appcache-node/README.md

 No messing with a cache manifest on the server. /app.cache is in memory and automatically served by Express.
 Kids on the net say to improve performance, use a CDN!
 So 2012.

-So what about when you edit your page, need those caches out these invalidated.
-Restart of your app in node is all you need.
+When you restart your app, the app.cache is rebuilt and so cache cleared.